martin-beran/fpga/mb50/README.md

 Opcode: 0x0c

-Reads one word (two bytes) from memory at the address in register `srcr`, stores the value into register `dstr`, and increments `srcr`.
+Reads one word (two bytes) from memory at the address in register `srcr`, stores the value into register `dstr`, and increments `srcr` by 2.
 It does not modify flags.

 #### LDISX (Load, Increment Source, and Exchange)